 On the behavioral side, Cassar et al. surveyed various forms of instrumentation between completely synchronous and offline [11].
-Many systems surveyed [13, 15, 4, 20] use a form of static instrumentation that can either do the necessary monitoring work while interrupting the program's current thread whenever an event is generated, or offer the alternative of using the interruption to export the necessary data to a log to be processed asynchronously or offline.
-A mixed form called Asynchronous Monitoring with Checkpoints allows stopping the monitored system at certain points to let the monitor catch up [24].
+Many of the systems surveyed [21,4,14,16] use a form of static instrumentation that can either do the necessary monitoring work while interrupting the program's current thread whenever an event is generated, or offer the alternative of using the interruption to export the necessary data to a log to be processed asynchronously or offline.
+A mixed form called Asynchronous Monitoring with Checkpoints allows stopping the monitored system at certain points to let the monitor catch up [25].
 Our autodrop buffers instead trade precision for avoiding this kind of overhead.
-Aside from the survey, some systems [40] incrementalize their default offline behavior to provide a monitor that may eventually significantly lag behind the monitored system.
+Aside from the survey, some systems (like TeSSLa [41]) incrementalize their default offline behavior to provide a monitor that may eventually significantly lag behind the monitored system.

 Executing monitoring code or even just writing event data to a file or sending it over the network is costly in terms of overhead, even more so if multiple threads need to synchronize on the relevant code.
-Ha et al. proposed Cache-Friendly Asymmetric Buffering [28] to run low-overhead run-time analyses on multicore platforms.
+Ha et al. proposed Cache-Friendly Asymmetric Buffering [29] to run low-overhead run-time analyses on multicore platforms.
 They only transfer 64-bit values, which suffices for some analyses, but not for general-purpose event data.
-Our adapted implementation thus has to do some extra work, but shares the idea of using a lock-free single-producer-single-consumer ring buffer for low overhead and high throughput.
+Our adapted implementation thus has to do some extra work, but shares the idea of using a lock-free single-producer-singleconsumer ring buffer for low overhead and high throughput.

 While we try to minimize it, we accept some overhead for instrumentation as given.
-Especially in real-time systems, some run-time monitoring solutions adjust the activation status of parts of the instrumentation according to some metrics of overhead, inserting hole events for phases when instrumentation is deactivated [2, 30, 5].
+Especially in real-time systems, some run-time monitoring solutions adjust the activation status of parts of the instrumentation according to some metrics of overhead, inserting hole events for phases when instrumentation is deactivated [5,31,2].
 In contrast, the focus of load-shedding through autodrop buffers is on ensuring that the higher-level part of the monitor is working with reasonably up-to-date events while not forcing the monitored system to wait.
 For monitors that do not rely on extensive summarization of dropped events, the two approaches could easily be combined.

-Monitorability and Missing Events Monitorability [37, 46] studies the ability of a runtime monitor to produce reliable verdicts about the monitored system.
-The possiblity of missing arbitrary events on an event stream without knowing about it significantly reduces the number of monitorable properties [34].
-The autodrop buffers of Vamos instead insert hole information, which some LTL [31], TeSSLa [41], and Mealy machine [53] specifications can be patched to handle automatically.
-Run-time verification with state estimation [52] uses a Hidden Markov Model to estimate the data lost in missing events.
+Monitorability and Missing Events Monitorability [38,47] studies the ability of a runtime monitor to produce reliable verdicts about the monitored system.
+The possibility of missing arbitrary events on an event stream without knowing about it significantly reduces the number of monitorable properties [35].
+The autodrop buffers of VAMOS instead insert hole information, which some LTL [32], TeSSLa [42], and Mealy machine [54] specifications can be patched to handle automatically.
+Run-time verification with state estimation [53] uses a Hidden Markov Model to estimate the data lost in missing events.